loriortiz/hill-writing/src/poems/bedstuy.md

 layout: "poem.njk"
 ---

 “…to be free in every aspect.”
-Mighty Beardo<!-- end -->
+Mighty Beardo---

 a stroller, a flaneur, the quiet
 of, there is snow, a snowy